kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

 ### loadmodule

 Loads a module for later usage in the configuration script.
-The modules is searched in the path specified by **loadpath**.
+The modules is searched in the path specified by `loadpath`.

-Prototype: **loadmodule "modulepath"**
+Prototype: `loadmodule "modulepath"`

-If modulepath is only modulename or modulename.so, then Kamailio will try to search also for **modulename/modulename.so**, very useful when using directly the version compiled in the source tree.
+If `modulepath` is only `modulename` or `modulename.so`, then Kamailio will try to search also for `modulename/modulename.so`, very useful when using directly the version compiled in the source tree.

 Example of usage: